Daniel Harris, C.M.

 Ministry Outside of Aquinas

-Each Sunday, I preside and preach at the Eucharist at Sacred Heart Parish in Valley Park.
+Each Sunday, I preside and preach at the Eucharist at Ascension Parish in Chesterfield, Missouri.
 This is perhaps the best part of my week.
 Although I thoroughly enjoy teaching others to preach, I would rather be preaching than talking about how to preach.

 I have presented many lectures and continuing education programs for preachers.
 This ministry has taken me to Dublin, Ireland, Rome, and American Samoa.
-Presently, I am part of the Renewing Sunday Preaching team that offers continuing education convocations sponsored by the National Organization for the Continuing Education of Roman Catholic Clergy (NOCERCC).
+The new Delaplane Initiative will find me on the road a great deal in the future.

 - Co-author with Rev. Edward Murphy, C.M.: Overtaken by the Word: The Theology and Practice of Preaching.
 1990.